David Francis

 Drew Costley

-Veteran journalist Drew Costley (they/them/theirs) is joining Verite News to cover a variety of topics with a focus on health, climate and environmental inequity.
+Veteran journalist Drew Costley (they/them/theirs) first joined Verite News to cover a variety of topics with a focus on health, climate and environmental inequity.
 Before coming to Verite, they reported on climate and environmental justice, health inequities, science and the transgender community for The Associated Press.

 Bobbi-Jeanne Misick